 Defence offers a range of programs and services to help Australian Defence Force members and their families in the Williamtown area make the most of the opportunities and challenges of military life.
-EFENCE FAMILIES MAKE a significant contribution to the wellbeing of our Australian Defence Force (ADF) members and the success of their missions.
+EFENCE OFFERS A RANGE of programs and services to help ADF members and their families in the Williamtown area make the most of the opportunities and challenges of military life.
+Defence families make a significant contribution to the wellbeing of our ADF members and the success of their missions.
 In support of our ADF families, Defence Member and Family Support (DMFS) has a wide range of information and support for families to help them navigate military life.
 DMFS delivers national programs and services to ADF families across Australia.
 There's support available at every stage, from the support for new recruits and their families adjusting to Defence life to partners and children managing the challenges of military life, to the time when a member transitions from permanent service.
 Support available from DMFS includes assistance for partners' employment, help with finding childcare, deployment support, assistance for dependants with special needs, social worker support, relocation, support for community groups, help for families during crisis and emergency, and education support for children.
 DMFS also holds a number of information sessions and social events throughout the year for military families in the region.
-For more information about the services and programs, visit the website defence. gov.au/members-families, contact the 24/7 Defence Member and Family Helpline on 1800 624 608 or email the Helpline for advice at memberandfamilyhelpline@defence.gov.au.
+For more information about the services and programs, visit the website defence.gov.au/members-families, contact the 24/7 Defence Member and Family Helpline on 1800 624 608 or email the Helpline for advice at memberandfamilyhelpline@defence.gov.au.
 YOUR LOCAL DMFS TEAM The local DMFS team is made up of military and civilian staff, undertaking a variety of roles including military support, social work, family liaison and transition support.
-The team provides a range of services to families across the region, including: - support in times of crisis - deployment and absence support - mobility and relocation support - professional counselling for personal, relationship and family problems - information sessions, social or support groups - local education advice and assistance - special needs recognition and review - partner employment assistance - finding childcare.
+The team provides a range of services to families across the region, including: - support in times of crisis - deployment and absence support - mobility and relocation support - professional counselling for personal, relationship and family problems - information sessions, social or support groups - local education advice and assistance - · special needs recognition and review - partner employment assistance - finding childcare.

-Make sure you don't miss out on the virtual and face-to-face events DMFS hosts to build and maintain connection with other Defence families in the area.
+Make sure you don't miss out on the virtual and face-to-face events DMFS hosts to build and maintain connection with other Defence families. in the area.
 Go to DMFS's Eventbrite page where you can register for free tickets to events.
 You can also see what local events are on by visiting the events calendar on the website defence.gov. au/members-families.
 Follow us on Facebook, Twitter and Instagram and keep up-to-date with the latest DMFS news and events.
 WHO CAN YOU MEET AT THE LOCAL OFFICE?